JakobEliasWagner/NeuralOperators/README.md

 <h1>Neural Operators</h1>

 Learning neural operators for parameterized geometries in the context of sonic crystals and the acoustic Helmholtz equation.
-The data-generation of this problem has been move to a dedicated [repository](https://github.com/JakobEliasWagner/Helmholtz-Sonic-Crystals) as this implementation does not directly touch the implementation of the operators.
+The data-generation of this problem has been moved to a dedicated [repository](https://github.com/JakobEliasWagner/Helmholtz-Sonic-Crystals) as this implementation does not directly touch the implementation of the operators.